 Quicken Review and Summary

 Quicken is at the end of its life, at least with Intuit.
-Intuit is trying to sell Quicken.
-Because of this, Quicken’s future is unknown.
+Intuit has sold Quicken.
+Because of this, Quicken’s future is somewhat unknown.
 We therefore cannot put it on our recommend list of best investment tools.
-Once we know the new owner and the future plans of the product, we may change our viewpoint and place Quicken back on our recommend list.
 I no longer use Quicken myself, preferring Personal Capital for the reasons mentioned.